munificent/craftinginterpreters/book/control-flow.md

 ^code visit-while

-Like the visit method for if, it uses the corresponding Java feature.
-The code isn't complex, but it makes Lox much more powerful now.
+Like the visit method for `if`, this visitor uses the corresponding Java feature.
+This method isn't complex, but it makes Lox much more powerful.
 We can finally write a program whose running time isn't strictly bound by the length of the source code.

 ## For Loops